GuruMaps/AndroidManual/03-settings.md

 ### Show Bookmark Name

 To make visible bookmark name on the map, turn this option on.
-If enabled, bookmark will change its view and the name of bookmark will appear:
+If enabled, a bookmark will change its view and the name of a bookmark will appear:

 ![](/assets/setting_show_bookmark_name.png)